druidic/grove-ii/README.md

 # Grove II

-The Grove II is a complete, self-contained development environment for *imperative* and [*Faux-O*](https://www.youtube.com/watch?v=yTkzNHF6rMs) programming in JavaScript.
+The [Grove II]() is a complete, self-contained development environment for *imperative* and [*Faux-O*](https://www.youtube.com/watch?v=yTkzNHF6rMs) programming in JavaScript.
+You can use it here: https://druidic.github.io/grove-ii/.

 In plain English: you can write and run code in the browser, and it's more or less like programming on a state-of-the-art